erickfis/NOAA-Storm-Database/readme.md

 We have determined what locations had the worst outcome from those events, both in terms of human health and economic losses.

-Unfortunatelly, these has been the worst counties for living in:
+Unfortunately, these has been the worst counties for living in:

     rm(crop.df, crop.all.df, crop95.df) # house cleanning